-The rules for this means test are the same as for student grants in general.
+The rules for this means test are the same as for student grants at undergraduate level.
 However, the family income limits are different.
-The income limits for eligibility for a postgraduate fee contribution in 2013/2014 are set out in the table below.
+The income limits for eligibility for a postgraduate fee contribution in 2015/2016 are set out in the table below.